 - Negotiate prices, discount terms, or transportation arrangements with suppliers.

-When polled, Wholesale and Retail Buyers say the following skills are most frequently used in their jobs:
+These are the skills Wholesale and Retail Buyers say are the most useful in their careers:

 Negotiation: Bringing others together and trying to reconcile differences.